karan2604/InterCode/README.md

  - Perfect for conducting online interviews or practicing for them with your friend and working on team competitive programming contests.
  - Simple GUI along with background animation and Dark Mode.
  - SignIn and SignUp Fucntionality

+Note: While Using the Project in Intellij Idea or Any Other IDE,Inject the MySql Connector Java Jar File